Pierre-Lannoy/wp-oembed-manager/readme.txt

 * [GDPR Cookie Consent](https://wordpress.org/plugins/cookie-law-info/)

 If you use one of these plugins, you can set oEmbed to display embedded content only when a visitor has agreed your cookie or privacy policy, or when she/he has not set the Do Not Track flag of her/his browser.

+> **oEmbed Manager** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 = Privacy =